schafer14/brain/Areas/Productivity/Building a Second Brain.md

 You can decide which way you work when you distinguish between the two work modes.
 This affects how you work. **In the divergent mode, you can follow every link, go down rabbit holes, and be open to new sources.
 In a convergent manner, you must be ruthlessly focused on completing the project.** In the convergent stage, you should block yourself off from all distractions; you should already have everything you need to complete the project so you can turn off your phone, disconnect your computer from the internet, let your family know you should be disturbed for the next hour and get to work.

-**When you sit down to complete a project, it can be tempting to do more research because this feels productive, when, in fact, this pulls you out of the convergent mode and into the divergent way where you are unlikely to finish your project.
-It’s just a sophisticated form of procrastination.**
+<mark style="background: #D2B3FFA6;">**When you sit down to complete a project, it can be tempting to do more research because this feels productive, when, in fact, this pulls you out of the convergent mode and into the divergent way where you are unlikely to finish your project.
+It’s just a sophisticated form of procrastination.**</mark>

 It is tough to operate simultaneously in both the convergent and divergent states of mind because the divergent state requires you to be open to new ideas.
 In contrast, the convergent state requires you to focus on completing tasks.